dnsimple/dnsimple-support/content/articles/redirect.markdown

 ---
 title: Configuring a Redirect
-excerpt: DNSimple provides a special URL record you can use to redirect an hostname to another URL using our redirector service.
+excerpt: DNSimple provides a special URL record you can use to redirect a hostname to another URL using our redirector service.
 categories:
 - Domains
 ---

 # Configuring a Redirect

-DNSimple provides a special [URL record](/articles/url-record) you can use to redirect an hostname to another URL using our [redirector](/articles/redirector).
+DNSimple provides a special [URL record](/articles/url-record) you can use to redirect a hostname to another URL using our [redirector](/articles/redirector).

 This feature can be used, for example, to redirect the www version of a domain the non-www hostname.
 Another use case is to redirect a secondary domain you purchased to the main domain, without pointing it to any web hosting service.